 Graphic artist Paul Pateman, aka Pâté, uses Format’s Horizon Left theme to let viewers scroll through his images one at a time, taking in the full scale of his work, which includes clients like BuzzFeed, Financial Times, and Fast Company.
 Vibrant colors and text work create the illusion of posters on a virtual wall, a nod to his background in advertising.

-London illustrator Cressida Djambov has a distinctly graphic style.
-Her painting, drawing, molding and animation works are appropriately displayed using the Horizon theme that keeps you scrolling until you disappointingly get to the end.
+London illustrator Cressida Djambov has a distinctive graphic style.
+Her painting, drawing, molding, and animation works are appropriately displayed using the Horizon theme that keeps you scrolling until you disappointingly get to the end.

 Based in Montreal, Genevieve Godbout works as a children’s book and fashion illustrator.
 She’s worked for clients like Disney and Random House, and she also creates beautifully detailed pattern designs.
 Godbout uses the Amazon theme to showcase her illustration and design work in separate grid-based galleries.

 15. Jan Bowman’s Portfolio

 Jan Bowman’s training as an architect is visible in her illustration work, as her images tell the stories of people in places.
 She uses the Peak theme to display her work on the main page grid, providing an easy click to zoom on images and view descriptions.

 Format’s Amazon theme provides structure to Marne Grahlman’s whimsical, nature-inspired illustrations.
 Check out all the details in the single image view.